DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _But it is not all that good.
 For example this forest._

-The forest, that remained standing in this world, made Kai to feel conflicted.
+The forest, that remained flourishing in this world, made Kai to feel conflicted.
-For hundred of thousands species that were living in the largest in the world forest, rather than a world, where humanity won, the current world is much more desirable.
+For the hundred of thousands species that were living in the largest forest in the world, the current world is much more desirable than one where humanity had won.

 [All units, report: is everything in order?]

-Jeanne radioed to all (cars) at once, from the cadillac, which was in the column's center.
+Jeanne radioed to all (cars) at once, from the cadillac, which was in the queue's center.

-[This forest has thousands of unknown to us animals and plants.
+[This forest has thousands of animals and plants unknown to us.
-There are poisonous flowers meadows, and also butterflies that spread the poison.
+There are poisonous flower meadows, and also butterflies that spread the poison.
-Everyone be sure to report if you feel unwell or uncomfortable.]
+Everyone, be sure to report if you feel unwell or uncomfortable.]

 "...Good grief, what a great commander."

-Elven shrine maiden said, while folding her arms.
+The elven shrine maiden said, while folding her arms.
-Commander Jeanne didn't end her communications with orders alone.
+Commander Jeanne never ended her communications with orders alone.
 She would always end with words of appreciation for the work of her subordinates.
-As she was likely spot the subtle anxiety.
+As she was probably attentive to these subtleties.

-As they were proceeding deeper into these unfamiliar lands...
+As they were proceeding deeper into the unfamiliar lands...
-If they'd lose their way, there would be no way to return.
+If they lost their way, it would be impossible to return.
 She(Jeanne) understood the anxiety and fears of her subordinates, who were challenging such dangerous lands.

 [Vanguard car, what is situation?
 Any changes?]